DavidMercier/NIMS/doc/index.rst

     * calculate the energy of the loading (area below the load-displacement curve);
     * calculate the Young's modulus and hardness of bulk materials;
     * calculate the Young's modulus of thin films on a substrate (for a bilayer or a multilayer sample (until 3 layers on a substrate));
-    * generate Python script of axisymmetrical FEM model for use in Abaqus 6.12 (cono-spherical indentation of multilayer sample).
+    * generate Python script of axisymmetrical FEM model for use in ABAQUS 6.12 (cono-spherical indentation of multilayer sample).

 .. figure:: ./_pictures/download.png
    :scale: 20 %